Kaleab-Gebremichael/Linkedin-Connect/README.md

 ## Instructions

-1. To authenticate into LinkedIn, make a text file with the name "credentials.txt" without the quotes.
-First line of this file should be the email address you use to login to LinkedIn.
-Second line of this file should be the password associated.
+1. To authenticate into LinkedIn, edit the [credentials.txt](./credentials.txt) file.
+First line of this file should be the email address you use to login to LinkedIn and the second line should be the password.
 ```bash
 emailaddress@host.com
 password